annalithell/nsispy/README.md

 ### How to use the CLI tool

-To run the script from the command line, create a virtual environment.
+1. Create a virtual environment:

 `python -m venv /path/to/new/virtual/environment`

-Install all required dependencies.
+2. Install required dependencies:

 `pip install -r requriements.txt`

-Activate the virtual environment on Windows by running the following command.
+3. Activate the virtual environment:

+- On Windows:

 `venv\bin\activate`

+4. Run the CLI tool (usage instructions to be added)

 ## Testing